-Course Description:

-This course continues the development of the fundamental skills required for the successful completion of studies in college level mathematics courses.
-Topics include the solutions of linear equations and inequalities, formula manipulation, Cartesian geometry and the graphing of linear equations and inequalities throughout the course.
-Credit earned does not count toward any degree, nor does it transfer.
+Course Description: This course begins with the development of the fundamental skills required for the successful completion of studies in college level mathematical courses.
+Topics include operations with whole numbers and fractions, order of operations, simplification and evaluation of expressions, and evaluation of one and two step linear equations and inequalities.
+Study skills will be incorporated throughout the course.
+Credit earned does not count towards any degree, nor does it transfer.